RexManglicmot/Caesarian-Births-ML-Classification/Predicting-Caesarian-Births.md

 This projected is broken down into the following chapters:

-1. Loading Libraries
+1. Loading the Libraries
+2. Loading the Data
-2. Cleaning the Data
+3. Cleaning the Data
-3. Exploratory Data Analysis
+4. Exploratory Data Analysis
-4. Modeling: Random Forrest
+5. Modeling: Random Forest
-5. Modeling: Logistic Regression
+6. Modeling: Logistic Regression
-6. Limitations
+7. Limitations
-7. Conclusion
+8. Conclusion
+9. Inspiration for this project

-A special acknowledgement to the University of California’s Irvine online data repository[^3] in which this dataset was recieged.
+A special acknowledgement to the University of California’s Irvine online data repository[^3] in which this dataset was recieved.
 Further, a special acknowledgement to Professors Muhammad Zain Amin and Amir Ali from the University of Engineering and Technology, Lahore, Pakistan for their paper[^4] in which the dataset was created.